firefly-iii/docs/docs/docs/firefly-iii/installation/upgrade.md

 # Upgrade

-TODO patch me up

-Firefly III has had a long and stormy history.
-There are many ways of installing Firefly III, so there are many ways to upgrade.

 ## General upgrade instructions

 Firefly III can upgrade itself from very old versions, even back from 4.7.x.
 In some cases the upgrade process is destructive.
 It will remove transactions, delete accounts or clean up data.